 Few animals on Earth can ruin your outdoor fun as much as a mosquito can.
 They land, they bite, and before you can kill them, they take flight; with your blood as a prize.
 Inside the home, mosquitoes have the uncanny ability to find our bedrooms, and the persistent, high pitched hum of their wings is enough to wake the soundest sleeper.

 So why are they so fierce?
 Why do they want blood?
 What can you do to stop these miniature vampires?
+And what diseases do mosquitoes carry?
 You can start by knowing the facts about mosquitoes; why they want blood, why they want YOUR blood, and how you can stop them from biting you in the first place.

 - The average size of a mosquito is only ½ inch long.